The Douay Martyrs School - A-Levels

-Tell us about your career journey since you graduated…
+Tell us about your educational and/or career journey since you graduated from Brunel?

 What does a typical day at work involve for you?

-How would you say Brunel helped you to get where you are today?
+How would you say your Brunel experience has helped you to get where you are today?

 Why did you choose to study at Brunel and why would you recommend Brunel to others?

 I’m a Hillingdon local so I’ve always been aware of Brunel, and in fact, my sister studied Business at the University a few years before I started my degree.
 When it came to the time of choosing a University, my A-Level DT teachers recommended Brunel to me as an option as some of them were alumni.
 After visiting the campus, touring the facilities and meeting some of the lecturers I was impressed and Brunel immediately became my first option to study at.
 Being so close to London is always a plus as so much of the industry is based locally as the numerous design museums and events that are local to the area.
 The Design School at Brunel have great links to industry experts and amazing companies so there are so many opportunities available to develop your early career here.

 What is your best memory of studying here?

 Funnily enough, some of my best memories are centred around the chaos in the build-up to exams or deadlines.
 One-too-many all-nighters bring out the funniest sides in us all and almost becomes achievements in themselves to pull off such unbelievable feats.
 The overall reflection of seeing my abilities develop in my second year transitioning into final year was amazing, as I was applying all the knowledge learnt and was finally able to take ideas from my head and make them into real-life products and prototypes - which was what I originally came to university for.

 If you could give one piece of advice to current Brunel students, what would that be?